Oakwood Preschool Handbook

 Regular preschool attendance in school is closely related to good school work.
 Students are expected to be present and punctual.
 Smith School maintains daily attendance records, including admission and withdrawal dates.

-When a student will be absent or late to school, the parent/guardian is to call the school prior to 9:00 a.m.
+When a student will be absent from school, the parent/guardian is to call the school to report the absence.
 For your convenience, messages may be left anytime on the Smith School Absence Reporting System 297-5346.
 Parents are requested to report an absence by giving the parent’s name, the student’s name, grade (preschool), homeroom teacher, and a brief description of the illness or reason for the absence.
 The school requests that a confirmation excuse note be sent to the homeroom teacher upon the student’s return to school.
+If a child will be late to school, they will need to enter the school through the main office.

 For your child’s well being, as well as for the protection of other children, please do not send/bring your child to program with a sore throat, runny nose, fever, rash, diarrhea or vomiting.